 To help you with this, I’ll give you 3 niche examples and exactly how you should set them up.
 Ideally you SHOULD read the article I put up on how to make a niche business because in a way, this article is going to explain almost the same thing.

 If you decide to read it first before going further with THIS article, then you may notice my approach does not mimic a typical e-commerce website.
 I focus on niche and content creation and then selling products through that.
 I am not a fan of setting up some kind of store, although you CAN do this.
 But I personally find conversions are better when people find the right article on your site that leads them into the RIGHT product they want.
 That’s one of the foundations.

-Ok so before I give you the 3, know that the word “perfect” is subjective.
-They work for me because I have a passion for it.
-If you don’t have a passion for these topics, pick another one.
-In addition to the 3 I’ll point to, I’ll also add another 10 just to help you brainstorm!
+Ok so before I give you the 5 options, know that they worked subjectively, meaning that the ideas from which I made money with Amazon, as did the other person from one of the examples did so because we liked our topics..
+If you don’t have a passion for these following topics I’ll be listing, pick another one.
+In addition to the 5 I’ll point to, I’ll also add another 100 just to help you brainstorm!

 The way I’d structure it is this:

 Find keywords for as MANY different fish oil supplements as you can.
 Use the keyword tutorial for help.

 Write a separate article for EACH supplement and review it.
 Ideally you will WANT to buy at least 1 bottle and try it on yourself before you recommend it to others.

 If you have at least ONE supplement you enjoyed, make that your main promotion on your website.

 In other words, don’t just link every supplement you review to Amazon.
 If it’s bad or average, link it to your article where you promote the main fish oil and then from there link to Amazon.
 That way you get more happy customers.

 If you see that your sales are rising, you can go further with this and create ads on Bing for each of your product reviews for extra traffic and sales.